Choose your settings

 1. Phishing

 Phishing is a common tactic used by many scammers.
-They call people, contact them on social media or send emails or text messages that look legitimate.
+They can target anyone in an organization, from the average employee all the way up to the big boss.
+Phishing starts with a fraudster sending emails or text messages that look legitimate or contacting their target by phone or on social media.
 The goal is to get you to act impulsively and click a link, open a file or download a document.
 Once you click, the scammer can install malware on your device and ultimately obtain your personal or financial information.
-Plus, phishing can lead to other scams and cyberattacks.
+Phishing can lead to other scams and cyberattacks.
 According to Cybereco,1 more than 90% of cyberattacks around the world start with a phishing email.

 2. Ransomware

-Ransomware is malicious software often delivered via phishing attacks and is used to hijack your company’s data.
+Ransomware is a type of malware that can be installed during phishing attacks.
+It’s then used to hijack your company’s data and take it hostage.
 The cybercriminal asks for a ransom to restore your data.
 According to the Canadian Centre of Cybersecurity, "Ransomware can have severe impacts including core business downtime, permanent data loss, intellectual property theft, privacy breaches, reputational damage and expensive recovery costs.2"

 3. Impersonation fraud